Hours of Catherine of Cleves: Modern period

 After disappearing from view for some 400 years, the Hours of Catherine of Cleves surfaced in 1856.
 Jacques Joseph Techener, a Parisian book dealer, offered The Hours for sale at 15,000 francs.
 At some time before 1896, Prince Charles d’Arenberg purchased The Hours (M 945); or rather, he bought half of The Hours.

 In 1963, Frederick Adams was offered another Cleves Master Horae (M 917) by an unnamed European owner.
 A comparison of this discovered book with the Guennol Hours (M 945) revealed that not only were they by the same artist, and from the same workshop, but both Horae were incomplete and complemented each other.
 This observation suggested that they were once a single volume, which had been deliberately disassembled into two separate liturgical books.
 Scholars believe that sometime in the 1850s, The Hours was separated into two volumes, and several leaves were removed.
 Microscopic examination revealed that some of the rubrics had been deliberately erased, so the leaves could be reassembled without a tell-tale break in the text.
-The two volumes have been recovered; but, the 9-12 missing leaves are presumed lost.
+The two volumes have been recovered; but, the 9–12 missing leaves are presumed lost.

 In 1970, the Guennol Hours (M.945) was purchased by the Pierpont Morgan Library through the Belle da Costa Greene Foundation, with additional assistance of various Library Fellows.
-By studying the text, the iconography, and the physical makeup of the two volumes, Dr John Plummer, Morgan Library Curator of Medieval Manuscripts, reconstructed the original sequence of the original, single volume of the Hours of Catherine of Cleves.
+By studying the text, the iconography, and the physical makeup of the two volumes, John Plummer, Morgan Library Curator of Medieval Manuscripts, reconstructed the original sequence of the original, single volume of the Hours of Catherine of Cleves.

 In connection with a 2010 exhibition entitled “Demons and Devotion: The Hours of Catherine of Cleves,” the Morgan Library disbound the two volumes to display 93 of the illuminations in their original order.
 After the show which ends on May 2, 2010, the library will rebind the book with the leaves in their proper order.